Reuben Saltzman

 Roof

 • Clean the soffit vents.
-These can get clogged up with lint, dust, insulation, and paint.
-They’re located under the roof overhangs.
+They are located under the roof overhangs and can become clogged with lint, dust, insulation, and paint.

 • Check the roof vents for bird nests.
 They can typically be seen from the ground.